drduh/macOS-Security-and-Privacy-Guide/README.md

 - Only administrators can install applications in the system-wide `/Applications` directory.
 Finder and Installer will prompt a standard user with a password prompt asking an administrator to approve the change.
 Many applications can be installed in `~/Applications` instead.
 As a rule of thumb, applications which do not require admin access – or do not complain about not being installed in `/Applications` – should be installed in the user directory, the rest in the local directory.
 App Store applications are still installed in `/Applications` and require no additional authentication.
 - A standard user usually is not authorized to use `sudo`.
 When administrator privileges are required, macOS prompts for an administrator's credentials, or the task can be run from an administrator account.
 - System Settings and several system utilities (e.g., Wi-Fi Diagnostics) require administrator permission for full functionality.
 Some System Settings need to be unlocked by selecting the lock icon.
 Some applications will simply prompt for authentication upon opening, others must be opened by an admin account directly to access all functions (e.g., Console).
 - There are third-party applications that will not work correctly because they assume the user account is an admin.
-These programs may have to be executed by the admin account, or by using the `open` utility.
+These programs may have to be executed by the admin account, or using the `open` utility.
-- See additional discussion in [issue 167](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/167).
+- See [issue 167](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/167) for additional considerations.

 ## Setup